amperity/ssh-ldap-pubkey/README.md

         AuthorizedKeysCommand /usr/bin/ssh-ldap-pubkey-wrapper
         AuthorizedKeysCommandUser nobody

-3. Restart sshd and check log file if there’s no problem.
+3. Restart sshd and check log file if there's no problem.

 Note: This method is supported by OpenSSH since version 6.2-p1 (or 5.3 onRedHat).
-If you have an older version and can’t upgrade, for whatever weird reason, use [openssh-lpk] patch instead.
+If you have an older version and can't upgrade, for whatever weird reason, use [openssh-lpk] patch instead.

 Setup LDAP server
 ------------------

 Just add the [openssh-lpk.schema] to your LDAP server, **or** add an attribute named `sshPublicKey` to any existing schema which is already defined in people entries.
-That’s all.
+That's all.

-Note: Presumably, you’ve already setup your LDAP server for centralized unix users management, i.e. you have the [NIS schema](http://www.zytrax.com/books/ldap/ape/nis.html) and users in LDAP.
+Note: Presumably, you've already setup your LDAP server for centralized unix users management, i.e. you have the [NIS schema](http://www.zytrax.com/books/ldap/ape/nis.html) and users in LDAP.